One of the best ways to help yourself stop controlling is to slow down. That enables you to remember the control boomerang that is about to hit you.

 Good people up to NO GOOD!

-When we control, there often is a desire to keep people out of trouble and keep them from making mistakes.
-If that is true, then there are some reasonably good intentions.
-But, control people also do not want other people's bad behavior reflecting on them or creating problems for them.
+When we control, we often want to keep people out of trouble and from making mistakes.
+If that is true, then those are reasonably good intentions.
+But, control people also do not want others' bad behavior to reflect on them or create problems for them.

-That can have good intentions for others, but it is primarily about yourself.
+They may have good intentions about others, but reality shows it is primarily about themselves.

 Recognize you could try to control everything, BUT accept their freedom to choose

 Of course, keep that statement in the context of age and appropriate risk.
 Making mistakes is part of achievement and getting things done.
-When you decide to respect people's freedom, you live in reality than thinking the fantasy that you can control them.
+When you respect people's freedom, you live in reality rather than the fantasy of trying to control them.
 Always work to provide as much freedom as possible because that allows them to excel rather than comply with the rules.

-So, at least slow down and determine if either of those motives is driving you.
+So, at least you can slow down and determine if either of those motives is driving you.
 Better yet, change your mind to consider the following four thoughts.

 Invite them to change—you are willing to help AND accept their freedom not to want your help